Table of contents

 HTML <tfoot> Tag

-Syntax of the <tfoot> Tag
+Syntax of HTML <tfoot> Tag

 <tfoot>